Orelbenr/cryptopals-writeups/Set1_Basics/README.md

 > Challenge: https://cryptopals.com/sets/1/challenges/8

-The ECB mode is semantically insecure, and exposes correlation between blocks.
-Thus, we check for the relative number of distinct blocks and total number of blocks:
+The ECB mode is semantically insecure and exposes correlation between blocks.
+Thus, we check for the relative number of distinct blocks and the total number of blocks:
 ```python
 def score_ecb_mode(cipher: bytes) -> float:
 	""" evaluate repetition of blocks """